lconcia/life_sciences_ml_at_tacc/docs/section1/exploratory_data_analysis.rst

 This gives us a clean dataset of livestock animals that all have names recorded.

-You’ve now completed a full data filtering and cleaning cycle.
+You've now completed a full data filtering and cleaning cycle.

 Analyzing Dogs in the Dataset
 -----------------------------

-Now let’s turn our attention to **dogs**, which make up the largest portion of the dataset.
+Now let's turn our attention to **dogs**, which make up the largest portion of the dataset.
-We’ll go through a few real-world data analysis steps to answer the following questions:
+We'll go through a few real-world data analysis steps to answer the following questions:

 1. What is the oldest recorded dog in the dataset?
 2. Can we extract and convert age information into numeric values for further analysis?